nis65/multiroom/README.md

 **NOTE**: This is my 2nd attempt (this was my [first attempt](doc/legacy/2021_README.md)) to document properly all manual steps needed to setup a multiroom audio system using raspberry pi hardware and open source software only.
-While the documentation here is still valid, the code is partially outdated as I have switched to automatic deployment with ansible and all development happens [there](Daenou/ansible-multiroom-audio) now.
+While the documentation here is still valid, the code is partially outdated as I have switched to automatic deployment with ansible and all new development happens [there](https://github.com/Daenou/ansible-multiroom-audio) now.

 ## Goal